gdadlaney/notes/hyperledger_tutorial.md

     - Throughput can be increased by adjusting config.(Kafka can reach 1000s of transactions/min?)

 # v5 Channels - main way for data isolation
 - Can be thought of a separate instance of fabric.
 A ledger is inside a channel.
+Channels are inside peers.
 - Every channel is independent.
 A peer may be a part of mulitple channels.
 - n peers can be added to a channel.
 Hence, many-to-many mapping.
-- every single party must agree to let a party join.
+- Every single party must agree to let a party join.
+- Every channel has its own chaincode. - draw a diag. to represent structure.

 # v6 Chaincode
+- Mostly used to conduct business processes.
+One or more Chaincodes may be used for a process.
 - SDK makes a transactions, it is sent to peer, and peer executes the chaincode.
 - Responsibility: Only thing that can read & update ledger data.
 - Flexible: Can use external libraries, data from certificate(e.g-role of that user), parameters passed.